RafiUllahGerdewal/tips/README.md

 # TIPS AI Landing Page

-A modern, responsive landing page for TIPS AI - a medical training simulation platform that enables students to practice with AI-powered virtual patients using interactive avatars.
+A modern, responsive landing page for TIPS AI - a medical training simulation platform inspired by [SimCare AI](https://simcare.ai/).
+This platform enables medical students to practice with AI-powered virtual patients using interactive conversations and receive instant feedback.

 ## Features

-- **Modern Design**: Clean, professional design with dark theme and purple accent colors
+- **SimCare-Inspired Design**: Clean, professional design with light theme and blue accent colors
 - **Responsive**: Fully responsive design that works on all devices
 - **Animations**: Smooth animations using Framer Motion
-- **Component Library**: Built with HeroUI (NextUI successor) components
+- **Component Library**: Built with HeroUI components
 - **TypeScript**: Full TypeScript support for type safety
 - **Optimized**: Built with Next.js 15 for optimal performance